vytasrgl/ChatScript/wiki/Installing-and-Updating-ChatScript.md

 $cs_token = $stdtoken
 ```

-If you type “my name is Rogr” into a topic with this, the original input is spell-corrected
+If you type _my name is Rogr_ into a topic with this, the original input is spell-corrected
-to “my name is Roger”, but this will change the $cs_token over to one without spell
+to _my name is Roger_, but this will change the $cs_token over to one without spell
 correction and redo the sentence, which will now come back with “my name is Rogr” and
 be echoed correctly, and $cs_token reset.
 That's assuming nothing else would run
 differently and trap the response elsewhere.
 If you were worried about that, it would be